Sarem/practice/readme.md

 "name": "saman"
 }
 ```
-You can use [contact.http](src/main/resources/contact.http to api call if you using intellij idea.
+You can use [contact.http](src/main/resources/contact.http) to api call if you using intellij idea.
+swagger ui didn't support this version of spring boot.